-NAT or IP masquerading allows ISPs and companies to use special private IP addresses to connect computer networks to the Internet using a single public IP address.
+NAT or IP masquerading allows ISPs and companies to use special private IP addresses to connect computer networks to the Internet using a single, public IP address.
 This way, they can use an IPv4 for an entire private network instead of an IP address per network device.
-NAT has also been key for slowing down IPv4 exhaustion.
+NAT has also been key for mitigating IPv4 address exhaustion.

 Internet Protocol Version 6 (IPv6)

 As we explain in our article about IPv6 and its adoption, the transition to IPv6 is necessary for technological advancements.
 As well as the only long-term solution to the issues derived from IPv4 depletion.